Posted February 10, 2012:

 By 2007, I'd parted ways with about 99.5% of the Star Wars items that I'd amassed in the years since those "Special Editions" of the original trilogy.
 Storage space was a factor, as was the lack of desire to pack and unpack again after a couple of moves.
 Contrary to popular myth, the "worth" of these "collectibles" seldom really increases to any level of "investment" potential, but rather sinks as many items hit the clearance bins.
 In fact, sans a few rare items, most of the toys are so mass-produced and hoarded by collectors/dealers/jerks in their original packaging, that the "worth" becomes near nothing from a sales perspective.
 The true worth is for them to be played with and enjoyed.
 For me, the final push to clear out the collection was driven by a personal and professional disaster - I'd put everything I had into a movie project that ended up being destroyed after I made the decision to work with the wrong people.
 It was one of those indie-filmmaking nightmares that you always "hear about," but never know anyone that it happened to.
 Well, I was one of those guys.
 For pennies on the dollar, all of those R2-D2s and Darth Vaders helped my wife and I start the slow process of a financial rebuild.

 As a parent now, I first shared STAR WARS with my daughter on DVD a few months ago.
-At 2, she didn't really understand what was happening, but she liked what she saw, though we didn't make it through the entire movie.
+At 2 (I figure that's about the same age I was when I got into it), she didn't really understand what was happening, but she liked what she saw, though we didn't make it through the entire movie.
 The "glimpse" was there with that twinkle in her eye.
 Chances are, that like her Dad, she won't remember that first time she saw STAR WARS.
 But she'll remember everything that comes after it...

 Today it snowed here in Northern Illinois.
 We've had a mild winter compared to recent years, but today of all days - the day that a STAR WARS film hit theater screens once more, our neighborhood took on the characteristics of an icy planet known as HOTH.
 After getting the little one all bundled up in her snow suit to head out for a snowman-making session, I looked up at a few items from THE EMPIRE STRIKES BACK that loom on a shelf high-up within my home office.
 There, next to the Millenium Falcon and AT-AT were a Wampa and a Tauntaun.
 I looked down at my daughter and said, "Daddy is going to get you something to play with outside."